coreinfrastructure/best-practices-badge/doc/other.md

     Note that Ruby doesn't support branch testing.

-We are considering moving the criteria continuous integration and reproduceable builds into the initial best practices criteria.
+We are considering moving the criteria continuous integration and reproducible builds into the initial best practices criteria.

 In the future we might add some criteria that a project has to meet some subset of (e.g., it must meet at least 3 of 5 criteria).